jmac-10/python-flask-code-example/README.md

 # run app
-install requirements by running `pip install -r reqirements.txt` in the project directory run app locally with `python app.py` from project directory
+install requirements by running `pip install -r reqirements.txt` in the project directory run app dev server locally with `python app.py` from project directory

+# general search process
+The initial search (by first name) yields a list of hyperlinked full patient names.
+Following any of those links redirects to a view of that patients test records.

 # other comments
 directions were not too clear about whether the csv data source is liable to be updated over the course of the apps